Slang.ai Review (2026): The Voice AI That Answers Every Restaurant Call

 How It Compares

 Against the field, Slang.ai wins on voice quality, branding, and reservation integrations, which is why it tops our roundup for reservations-led restaurants.
-Loman AI is the affordable alternative and the one to choose if you need phone order-taking, at around $199 a month with POS integrations.
+Loman AI is the alternative to choose if you need phone order-taking, with POS integrations for Square, Toast and Clover.
+It publishes no pricing, so you cannot compare the two on cost without requesting a quote.
 For high-volume chains, enterprise systems like SoundHound scale further.
 We put all of them side by side in our best AI phone answering services for restaurants guide, and the reservation systems Slang books into are compared in OpenTable vs Resy vs SevenRooms.

 Verdict